Investing for dummies 2022: Embrace Disasters

 ‘Epic’ market bubble is ready to burst, and stocks could plunge, strategist warns

-A stock market crash is not likely at this moment because the market has pulled back sharply several times since January, and the masses are nowhere as bullish as they were in Jan of 2018.
-Given the huge run this bull has experienced, the action, though painful from an emotional perspective, is well within the norm.
-No market can trend in a straight upward line forever; the equation must balance.
+A stock market crash is not likely because the market has pulled back sharply several times since January, and the masses are nowhere as bullish as they were in January 2018.
+Given the colossal run this bull has experienced, the action, though painful from an emotional perspective, is well within the norm.
+The equation must balance; no market can trend in a straight upward line forever.
 We expect volatility to remain an issue until bearish sentiment surges past 50%; a move to the 60% range would be ideal.

 While the bearish sentiment still has some way to go before it hits the 50% mark, bullish sentiment has pulled back strongly, and the number of neutrals has surged.
 Neutrals are bears with no teeth and bulls with no ba**s.
 Contrast the above reading to those of January 2018.